dash14/v-network-graph/README.md

 Currently, working on internal refactoring, and implementing the following features.

+* Performance improvement when using large network graphs
 * More flexible edge enhancement and customization
   * Enables flexible replacement of straight lines, bezier curves, whether animation specifications, etc.